mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ## My first year of profit

 After running in the red for the first few years, this is my first year of profit.
-I earned $13k in profit for the year.
+I earned a total of $13k for the year.
 Although TinyPilot generated the vast majority of revenue, most of my profit came from old projects running in the background.

 <canvas id="total-finances" style="margin-bottom: 50px;"></canvas>